michaelarn0ld/dotfiles-linux/README.md

 # Dotfiles

-Dotfiles is a backup repository containing my personal configuration settings for aliases, bash, and vim.
+Dotfiles is a backup repository containing my personal configuration settings for aliases, bash, and vim

 ## Usage